Horse gait: Walk

 The walk is a four-beat gait that averages about 7 km/h.
 When walking, a horse's legs follow this sequence: left hind leg, left front leg, right hind leg, right front leg, in a regular 1-2-3-4 beat.
 At the walk, the horse will alternate between having three or two feet on the ground.
 A horse moves its head and neck in a slight up and down motion that helps maintain balance.

-In detail, suppose the horse starts by lifting its left front leg (the other three feet are touching the ground).
-It then lifts its right hind leg (while being supported by the diagonal pair front right and left hind).
-Next, the left front foot touches the ground (the horse is now supported by all but the right hind leg); then the horse lifts its right front leg (it is now supported laterally on both left legs), and shortly afterwards it sets down the right rear leg (only the front right leg is now lifted).
-Then it lifts its left rear leg (diagonal support), puts down the front right (lateral support), lifts the left front, puts down the rear left, and the pattern repeats.
+In detail, a horse starts a walk by lifting its left front leg (the other three feet are touching the ground).
+It then lifts its right hind leg (while being supported by the diagonal pair right front and left hind).
+Next, the left front foot touches the ground (the horse is now supported by all but the right hind leg); then the horse lifts its right front leg (it is now supported laterally on both left legs), and shortly afterwards it sets down the right hind leg (only the right front leg is now lifted).
+Then it lifts its left hind leg (diagonal support), puts down the right front (lateral support), lifts the left front, puts down the left hind, and the pattern repeats.

 Ideally, the advancing rear hoof oversteps the spot where the previously advancing front hoof touched the ground.
 The more the rear hoof oversteps, the smoother and more comfortable the walk becomes.
 Individual horses and different breeds vary in the smoothness of their walk.
 However, a rider will almost always feel some degree of gentle side-to-side motion in the horse's hips as each hind leg reaches forward.

 The fastest "walks" with a four-beat footfall pattern are actually the lateral forms of ambling gaits such as the running walk, singlefoot, and similar rapid but smooth intermediate speed gaits.
-If a horse begins to speed up and lose a regular four-beat cadence to its gait, the horse is no longer walking, but is beginning to either trot or pace.
+If a horse begins to speed up and lose a regular four-beat cadence to its gait, the horse is no longer walking but is beginning to either trot or pace.